Lee Green Lives – who we are

 All these have operated around a Support & Advocacy service that helps several hundred people annually with benefits, housing and other issues that overwhelm them.
 This service is held at the same time as our Warm/Welcome Space project that helps people keep warm while overcoming loneliness and isolation, so often key to their sense of well-being.

-Lee Green Lives, because we believe that “a stronger community is an engaged community”, also facilitates a local network of community groups, Lee Green Consortium, consisting of 15 organisations ranging from park user groups and a refugee support group to other community halls, the library and arts groups.
+Lee Green Lives, because we believe that & ‘a stronger community is an engaged community’, also supports a local network of community groups, Lee Green Consortium, consisting of 15 organisations ranging from park user groups and a refugee support group to other community halls, the library and arts groups.